aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-concepts/image-saving/_index.md

 Before we begin, make sure you have the following:

 1. Visual Studio installed on your development machine.
-2. Aspose.Tasks for .NET downloaded from [here](https://releases.aspose.com/tasks/net/).
+2. Aspose.Tasks for .NET downloaded from [Aspose.Tasks for .NET download page](https://releases.aspose.com/tasks/net/).
 3. Basic familiarity with C# and .NET project structure.

 ## Import Namespaces